Black players in ice hockey: Racial incidents in the NHL

-Nowadays, O’Ree serves as the NHL Diversity Ambassador and aims to raise participation of hockey by all races through hosting programs at local ice arenas.
-These programs include learn to skate clinics as well as youth hockey development clinics for children of multi ethnic backgrounds.
-The main goal of the clinics is to increase the diversity of hockey and allow children who are unfamiliar with the sport to have a chance at trying it out.
-The clinics also address the issue of race within the hockey community.
-O’Ree's personal goals are to communicate that, “Your race can’t keep you from succeeding,” to the younger children and to share how he overcame the racism he faced during his career.
+Nowadays, O'Ree serves as the NHL Diversity Ambassador and aims to raise participation in ice hockey by all races through hosting programs at local ice arenas.
+These programs include learn-to-skate clinics as well as youth ice hockey development clinics for children of multi-ethnic backgrounds.
+The main goal of the clinics is to increase the diversity of ice hockey and allow children who are unfamiliar with the sport to have a chance at trying it out.
+The clinics also address the issue of race within the ice hockey community.
+O'Ree's personal goals are to communicate that, "Your race can't keep you from succeeding," to the younger children and to share how he overcame the racism he faced during his career.

-The first American born player of African descent in the NHL was Val James.
+The first American-born player of African descent in the NHL was Val James.
 James's short career was spent with the Toronto Maple Leafs and the Buffalo Sabres.
 James recalls fans taunting him with racial slurs as well as players committing penalties and fights against him because of his skin color.
-In an interview with James, he states that he could not watch another hockey game for ten years due to the events of his NHL career haunting him.
+In an interview with James, he states that he could not watch another ice hockey game for ten years due to the events of his NHL career haunting him.
 Val James found the most intensive racism to be in the United States.
 During his career with the Buffalo Sabres, Val James recalls beer bottles being thrown at him when entering the arena as well as fans shouting racial slurs at him.